 Everything was on the up.
-Edge himself didn’t think he had long left of his career – he felt comfortable wrestling for another year before revaluating his career.
-However, once Wrestlemania 27 finished, that choice had been taken away from him and the realities of a life of pro-wrestling had become all too clear to the Rated-R Superstar.
+Edge himself didn’t think he had long left of his career – he felt comfortable wrestling for another year before evaluating his career.

 In the same night, The Rock helped The Miz to defeat John Cena in the main event, setting up a huge main event of Cena vs Rock at Wrestlemania 28 and overshadowing what would turn out to be Edge’s last match in WWE (for now).